The TRAPPIST-1 Habitable Atmosphere Intercomparison (THAI). Part I: Dry Cases -- The fellowship of the GCMs: Conclusions

 Moderate differences between the models appear in the atmospheric circulation pattern (winds) and the (stratospheric) thermal structure.
 These differences arise between the models from (1) large scale dynamics because TRAPPIST-1e lies at the tipping point between two different circulation regimes (fast and Rhines rotators) in which the models can be alternatively trapped ; and (2) parameterizations used in the upper atmosphere such as numerical damping (e.g., the presence and formulation of a sponge layer).

-Transmission spectra (computed in THAI part~3 ; see \citealt{Fauchez21_THAI}) are shown to be sensitive to atmospheric pressures down to \num{e-2} and \SI{e-5}{\pascal} for the Ben~1 \& Ben~2 cases, respectively, in the core of CO$_2$ band lines \citep{Fauchez21_THAI}.
+Transit spectra (computed in THAI part~3 ; see \citealt{Fauchez21_THAI}) are shown to be sensitive to atmospheric pressures down to \num{e0} and \SI{e-2}{\pascal} for the Ben~1 \& Ben~2 cases, respectively, in the core of the 4.3~$\mu$m CO$_2$ band \citep{Fauchez21_THAI}, and considering the typical spectral resolution of the instruments (R~$\sim$~10$^2$-10$^3$) onboard JWST.
+At the typical spectral resolution of ground-based spectrographs (R~$\sim$~10$^5$), transit spectra are found to be sensitive to atmospheric pressures down to \num{e-3} and \SI{e-7}{\pascal} for the Ben~1 \& Ben~2 cases, respectively, in the core of CO$_2$ lines (of the 4.3~$\mu$m CO$_2$ band).
 Efforts should thus be made to improve the description of the processes affecting the thermal structures of planets above \SI{1}{\hecto\pascal} or so in GCMs, because temperature-induced variations of the stratospheric scale height can significantly alter the amplitude of the strongest molecular absorption bands \citep{Fauchez21_THAI}).

 Overall, the main objective of these dry, benchmark simulations has been achieved.
 The simulations demonstrate that the main differences between the models presented for the aquaplanet simulations \citep[described in Part II of the THAI trilogy, see][]{Sergeev21_THAI} come mostly from water vapor and clouds (although differences due to convection and RT are amplified when water vapor and clouds are present).
 Similarly, most of the differences in the simulated transit spectra of TRAPPIST-1e \citep[described in Part III of the THAI trilogy, see][]{Fauchez21_THAI} are dominated by the variations in the 3D distribution of water vapor and clouds.